aminahjaludi/CS157A-Project-Online-Bookstore/README.md

 These run configuration details can be found under the .idea/runConfigurations folder in the project.

-The database user and password are specified within src/main/java/com/example/cs157aproject/DBConnection.java, to be USER = "root", PASSWORD = "milk2000A", with the connection URL = "jdbc:mysql://127.0.0.1:3306/test_schema".
+The database user and password are specified within src/main/java/com/example/cs157aproject/DBConnection.java, to be USER = "root", PASSWORD = "milk2000A", with the connection URL = "jdbc:mysql://127.0.0.1:3306/new_schema".
 To run the project users can either create a user with these fields within MySQL Workbench, or change the user, password, and URL within the code to match their own.

+In MySQL Workbench, run the following SQL scripts: create_schema.sql and initialize_data.sql.

 Assuming the database and tables have been set up using the SQL code in create_schema.sql, and initialized using the initialize_data.sql scripts, the application should run with no issues after clicking the green run button in the top right corner within Intellij.